Skip to main content

 You speak into a microphone

-Audio is sent to an AI agent (like ChatGPT)
+Audio is sent to an AI agent (e.g. ChatGPT)

 The AI generates a text response